rwbl/make-volumio-nowplaying/README.md

 * javac -version
 * Delete the downloaded tar file

+The application has been created for **personal use**  only.
+If planned for commercial use, ensure to comply to the [Oracle JDK License Agreement](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html).

 ### B4J Non-UI Application NowPlaying
 Note: Recommend to read the various documented source codes for more details.